arashThr/blog/content/lists/myBooks.md

 - [X] Homo-sepians
 - [X] Deep work
-- [ ] Josef Albers: Interaction of color
-- [ ] The Internet of money
 - [ ] 21 Lessons for 21 Century
 - [ ] Spent: Sex, Evolution, and Consumer Behavior
 - [ ] 12 Rules for Life